-Incubated at Phenomenex for four years, the research and development of Volumetric Absorptive Microsampling (VAMS™) technology occurred with the cooperation of global pharmaceutical companies.
-VAMS simplifies the collection, storage, and transportation of blood samples through the instrument known as the Mitra® Microsampling Device, introduced by Neoteryx in 2014.
-Mitra devices accurately collect microliters of biological fluid in seconds, without volumetric blood hematocrit bias.
+Incubated at Phenomenex for four years, the research and development of VAMS® technology occurred with the cooperation of global pharmaceutical companies.
+VAMS sampling simplifies the collection, storage, and transportation of biological specimens through the instrument known as the Mitra® Microsampling Device, commercially launched by Neoteryx in late 2016.
+Mitra devices accurately collect microliters of biological fluid in seconds.

-A chat over the limitations of Dried Blood Spot (DBS) cards between Dr. James Rudge (Phenomenex) and Dr. Neil Spooner (GlaxoSmithKline) reveals the market potential for a next generation dried blood microsampling technology.
+A chat over the limitations of Dried Blood Spot (DBS) cards between Dr. James Rudge (Phenomenex) and Dr. Neil Spooner (GlaxoSmithKline) reveals the market potential for a next generation dried matrix microsampling technology.

-10 µL devices based on VAMS™ technology are thoroughly tested by five leading pharmaceutical organizations, validating that they collect fixed volumes of blood while eliminating the volumetric hematocrit bias associated with DBS cards.
-Neoteryx is born!
+10 µL devices based on VAMS® technology are thoroughly tested by five leading pharmaceutical organizations, validating that they collected a fixed, precise volume of biological fluid.

 As a CE-IVD registered device, Neoteryx is prepared to introduce the in vitro diagnostic European market to next generation dried blood collection and transportation.